jmb-ops/Spyder/README.md

 NOTES: This is a command-line tool built for windows OS, when you crawl a website it returns the results in your command line.
-Version 0.0.1.
 This web crawler can currently only crawl unencrypted web sites.
 Updates to come soon.